12 Causal Modeling

 We’ve been pretty loose in our presentation here, and glossed over many details with causal modeling.
 Our main goal is to give you some idea of the domain, but more so the models used and things to think about when you want to answer a causal question with your data.

-Models used in statistical analysis and machine learning are not causal models, but when we take a causal model from the realm of ideas and apply it to the real world, a causal model becomes a statistical/ML model with more assumptions, and with additional steps taken to address those assumptions9.
+Models used in statistical analysis and machine learning are not causal models, but when we take a causal model from the realm of ideas and apply it to the real world, a causal model becomes a statistical/ML model with more assumptions, and with additional steps taken to address those assumptions17.
 These assumptions are required in order to make stronger causal statements, but neither the assumptions, data, nor model can prove that the underlying theory is causally correct.
 Things like random assignment, sampling, a complex model and good data can possibly help the situation, but they can’t save you from a fundamental misunderstanding of the problem, or data that may still be consistent with that misunderstanding.
 Nothing about employing a causal model inherently makes better predictions either.

 Causal modeling is hard, and most of the difficulty lies outside of the realm of models and data.
 The model implemented reflects the causal theory, which can be a correct or incorrect idea about how the world works.
 In the end, the main thing is that when we want to make causal statements, we’ll make do with what data we have, and be careful that we rule out some of the other obvious explanations and issues.
 The better we can control the setting, or the better we can do things from a modeling standpoint, the more confident we can be in making causal claims.
-Causal modeling is an exercise in reasoning, which makes it such an interesting endeavor.
+Causal modeling is really an exercise in reasoning, which makes it such an interesting endeavor!

 12.7.1 The common thread

 Engaging in causal modeling may not even require you to learn any new models, but you will typically have to do more to be able to make causal statements.
-The key is to think about the problem in a different way, and to be more careful about the assumptions you are making.
-You may need to do more to ensure that your data and model are consistent with the assumptions you are making.
+The key is to think about the problem in a different way, and to be more clear and careful about the assumptions you are making.
+You may need to do more work to ensure that your data and chosen model are consistent with the assumptions you are making.

 12.7.2 Choose your own adventure